If your flight was cancelled, you may be able to claim flight cancellation compensation.

 You can quickly check to see if you have a claim for cancelled flight compensation by providing us with a few details about your flight on our flight compensation claim page.
 It's free to check and only takes a minute.

-If the airline you are travelling with is based in the EU or if you are travelling with a non EU based airline, but flying from an EU airport, you are protected by what's known as the Denied Boarding Regulation.
+If the airline you are travelling with is based in the EU or if you are travelling with a non EU based airline, but flying from an EU airport, you are protected by what's known as the Denied Boarding Regulation, and this is key as to whether you are eligible for flight cancellation compensation.

-To ensure you are protected by the Denied Boarding Regulations, you must be able to answer yes to all of the following...
+To ensure you are protected by the Denied Boarding Regulations, you must be able to answer "Yes" to all of the following questions:

 Dependant on the length of the delay and the circumstances, you could be entitled to the following:

-As well as alternative travel arrangements or compensation, the Denied Boarding Regulation also lays out your entitlements in regards to food and drink whilst stuck at the airport, communications and overnight accommodation if required.
+As well as alternative travel arrangements or flight cancellation compensation, the Denied Boarding Regulation also lays out your entitlements in regards to food and drink while remaining in the airport terminal, communications and overnight accommodation if required.

 What you have access to specifically depend on the length of your flight and your delay.